amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

       * aqueous volumetric flow rate [m^3/s] (when functional="integral")
       * SOLUTE volumetric flow rate [mol/s] (when functional="integral")

-    Observation *drawdown* is calculated with respect to the value registered at the first time it was requested.
+    Observations *drawdown* and *permeability-weighted* are calculated with respect to the value registered at the first time it was requested.

     The following observations are point-type obervations: "water table", "drawdown".